 Use this time to be introspective and reflect on your experiences throughout your medical education.

-What were the most challenging experiences throughout your medical education?
+What were the most challenging experiences?
 How did you do in your clinical rotations?
 What advice does your faculty have for you?
 Listen to their feedback, and be honest with yourself.

 You may find with self-discovery and personal honesty empower you to select a program that fits your needs.

-One of the other reasons students tend not to match is because they ranked too few schools.
+Another reason students tend not to match is because they rank too few schools.
 Give yourself options by not putting your eggs all in one basket.

 6. Transitional Slot